20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Cacti and brush in a barren landscape with towering rock formations

-The Superstition Mountains is a range of volcanic mountains located just east of downtown Phoenix.
-It is one of the most popular places to visit, hike and photograph in Arizona.
+The Superstition Mountains is a volcanic range located just east of downtown Phoenix.
+It’s one of the most popular places to visit, hike and photograph in Arizona because it’s so easy to access from the most populated city in the state.
+And there’s a legend that the Lost Dutchman’s gold mine is hidden somewhere in Superstition Wilderness, so keep your eyes peeled!

 17. Tombstone